The GOP Cares About Trump’s Civil Liberties—and No One Else’s

 I have a confession: I sometimes get mistaken for—gasp!—a Republican.

-It’s been happening, on and off, for the last twenty or thirty years.
+It’s been happening, on and off, for the last 20 or 30 years.
 My former co-host of a Los Angeles radio show in the mid-1990s swears I’m “O.G.
 GOP.”

 I’ve worked for both liberal and conservative media outlets.
 I voted for Bill Clinton, and later voted for George W. Bush—twice.
 And admittedly, my positions on a dozen issues have a rightward tilt to them.